What is Best Practice?

-To help us out lets look at some definitions:
+To help us out, let us look at some definitions:

 - Definitions – Practice

-To do or perform (something) repeatedly in order to acquire or polish a skill: practice a dance step.
+To do or perform (something) repeatedly to acquire or polish a skill: practice a dance step.

-To give lessons or repeated instructions to; drill: practiced the students in handwriting.
+To give lessons or repeated instructions to; drill: practised the students in handwriting.

 To carry out in action; observe